bmcmullin/SWIS-100-IE/README.md

   constrained only by the power capacity and efficiency of the interconnector(s) themselves).

+## Enhancements over WHOBS?

++ Added (crude) representation of external interconnection
++ Added more flexible options on temporal resolution - not just 1 or 3 hours, but arbitrary number of hours
++ Added/refactored mechanism for flexibly setting options for a particular model run, capturing the summary results, and accumulating the information on these runs in two data structures, `run_configs` and `ru_stats`.
++ Instead of H2 underground vs steel tank storage being mutually exclusive, both are made available for deployment unconditionally, but user can (optionally) set `e_extendable_max` limits on each separately (which could potentially be based, even if loosely, on actual available geology, such as salt caverns in NI).
++ Similarly, H2 overall is available for deployment
+  unconditionally: but obviously if both storage options are set to zero capacity, no actual H2 electrolysis or electricity generation will actually be provisioned.
++ Added H2-OCGT as an alternative to H2-CCGT

 # Licence

 Unless indicated otherwise, all code in this repository is